 Vitamin B12 has anti-inflammatory properties which reduce redness, irritations and even stimulates blood flow to the skin.
 Did I mention that even my under eye circles had brightened?
 Thankfully, I’ve been having to use considerably less concealer, which is perfect for my low-maintenance makeup routine.
 The less products on my face, the better!

-Help reduce consumerism and DIY your rice water toner!
-Just boil some water and a small amount of rice, let sit until cloudy, then apply with a cotton ball.
-What could be easier?
-Making your own allows for more control over what you use on your hair and body, it’s easy to make, inexpensive, and can save you hundreds over time.
+Making your own beauty products allows for more control over what you use on your hair and body, it’s easy to make, inexpensive, and reduces waste.
 And with everything we eat, drink, put on our body, and surround ourselves with, we could all do with a few less chemicals, right?